Latest Update: 3 March 2017

 Update, 12 March 2013.
 I realized today that there is a second vector by which tales about Doug might have reached Marvel, and it's one that I am surprised didn't occur to me years ago.

 Basically, back in the late 1980s I was a regular in the discussion board for comic books on CompuServe (what they used to call a "SIG" or "special interest group" at the time).
 And while there, I fell into a friendship of sorts with Walt and Louise Simonson — to the point that Peggy and I met with them socially on a couple of occasions around the time of our wedding; even today they're among my Facebook friends.
 (Not that the latter means much, given how casual friending can be on Facebook, but still...)
-Now I can't specifically remember ever actually talking to them about Doug and the Warriors as it's been close to twenty-five years, but given our mutual interests it's reasonable.
+Now I can't specifically remember ever actually talking to them about Doug and the Warriors as it's been over twenty-five years, but given our mutual interests it's reasonable.
 And from there it might have gone much the same as I suggest above it might have for Vince.